informalsystems/reactor-experiments/README.md

   most meaningful option, but most likely the most difficult and time-consuming to implement)
 * An implementation of the push/pop server we built during the Rust training

+The best option here is likely **a stripped-down, simulated version of a Tendermint full node**.
+It would probably provide the best possible starting point for conversations.

 ## Experimental Evaluation